Metal-subsidy-stress/github-playground/training/github-activity.md

 3. GitHub will show you the **diffs**
 4. Select *Create pull request*
 5. GitHub checks whether your `new branch` and `main` can be merged automatically (without any conflicts)
-6. If everythig looks good, click *Confirm merge*
+6. If everything looks good, click *Confirm merge*

 -   You can delete your branch or keep it if you will continue working on a specific task.
 -   You can leave detailed comments, refer issues, tag individuals, and add lists of tasks within each pull request.